Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: RESULT

-The energy dependence of the pulse profiles was studied throughout the outburst using different NuSTAR observations.
-The pulse profiles were highly variable and energy-dependent.
-The energy-dependent pulse profiles were shown in Fig. \ref{fig:energy_dependent_pulse_profile} for different NuSTAR observations at different luminosity.
-During the rising phase (obs id--90601334004), the pulse profile clearly showed the double peak feature in the lower energy, and in the higher energy range ($>$40 keV) the pulse profiles evolved to a single peak.
-A significant evolution of profile was observed near the cyclotron line energy, probably due to the change in a beaming pattern near CRSF.
-Near the peak of the outburst (obs id--90601335002), the pulse profile also showed a dual-peak feature in low energy ($>$40 keV), and in high energy range, the profile evolved to a single peak feature.
-The pulse profile showed a peak near phase 0.7 in the low energy (3--8 keV).
-The peak vanished in the energy ranges 15--30 keV and 30--40 keV which evolved to a dip-like feature in the same phase.
-During the declining phase of the outburst, for obs id--90601336002, the pulse profile showed a single peak feature in low energy ($<$30 keV), and in high energy range, the pulse profile evolved to a double peak feature near the CRSF.
-For obs id--90601336003, the pulse profile showed significant evolution in the energy range 40--50 keV, which was close to the CRSF.
-Below 40 keV the pulse profile showed a double peak feature and above this energy, the profile evolved to a clear single peak feature.
-The beaming pattern and emission geometry clearly showed significant variation near the CRSF for all observations and the beaming pattern also showed significant variation in sub-critical and super-critical regimes.
+The energy dependence of the pulse profiles was studied throughout the outburst using different {\it NuSTAR} observations.
+The energy-dependent pulse profiles were shown in Fig. \ref{fig:energy_dependent_pulse_profile} for different {\it NuSTAR} observations at different luminosities.
+During the rising phase (obs 3), the pulse profile clearly showed the double peak feature in the lower energy, and the pulse profile evolved to a single peak in the higher energy range ($>$40 keV).
+A significant evolution of profile was observed near the cyclotron line energy, probably due to the change in the beaming pattern near CRSF.
+Near the peak of the outburst (obs 4), the pulse profile also showed a dual-peak feature in low energy ($<$40 keV), and the profile evolved to a single peak feature in the high energy range.
+During the declining phase of the outburst (obs 6), a broad pulse profile was observed in low energy, and in the high energy range ($>$30 keV), the pulse profile evolved to a double peak feature close to the cyclotron line energy.
+For {\it NuSTAR} observation 7, in the soft X-ray region, a broad feature with dips in the pulse profile was observed.
+The pulse profile evolved to a double peak feature for the energy range $>$30 keV.
+The beaming pattern and emission geometry clearly showed significant variation near the CRSF for different observations and the beaming pattern also showed significant variation in subcritical and supercritical regimes.